szczyglis-dev/py-gpt/README.md

 ### Importing and exporting profiles

-Use `File -> Export profile...` to export the active profile to a ZIP archive.
-The export is divided into four sections: **Database**, **Config files**, **Files**, and **Workdir data/**.
-The first three are selected by default, while **Workdir data/** (the profile's `data/` directory only) is disabled by default.
-The dialog shows an approximate size beside every section, such as `Database (30 MB)` or `Files (1.4 GB)`.
+Use `File -> Export profile...` to save the active profile as a ZIP archive.
+You can include the **Database**, **Config files**, **Files**, and optionally the shared **Workdir data/** directory.
+Temporary files, caches, logs, and project data stored outside the profile workdir are not included.

-Exports run in a background worker with a cancellable loader and a disk-space check.
-The default filename uses the form `PyGPT_export_YYYY_MM__DD_hh_ii_ss.zip`.
-The archive contains `export_meta.json` with the PyGPT version, export time, and exported sections.
-The database is saved as a consistent SQLite snapshot.
-Runtime-only data such as temporary files, caches, logs, the global `profile.json` registry, and `path.cfg` is excluded.
-Project-specific custom data workdirs outside the profile workdir are not included.

-Use `File -> Import profile...` to restore an exported archive into a new profile.
-PyGPT validates the archive and source application version, enables only sections that are present in the export, requires a unique non-empty profile name, checks disk space, and asks for a destination workdir.
-If that directory is not empty, the application warns that its contents will be replaced.
-Existing profile workdirs and unsafe overlapping locations cannot be selected.
+Use `File -> Import profile...` to restore an exported archive as a new profile.
+Choose which available sections to import, provide a unique profile name, and select its workdir.

-Import is staged next to the destination before the final replacement, so cancellation is available until commit begins and the previous directory can be restored if finalization fails.
-Missing or unselected sections are initialized with fresh-profile defaults.
-After import, PyGPT refreshes the profile list and asks whether to switch to the newly created profile immediately.

 # Models